starfive-tech/freelight-u-sdk/README.md

 ## Fetch code Instructions ##

-Checkout this repository (the multimedia branch: `JH7100_starlight_multimedia`).
+Checkout this repository  (branch `JH7100_VisionFive`).
 Then you will need to checkout all of the linked submodules using:

-	$ git checkout --track origin/JH7100_starlight_multimedia
+	$ git checkout --track origin/JH7100_VisionFive
 	$ git submodule update --init --recursive

 This will take some time and require around 5GB of disk space.
 Some modules may